-These strategies work well for some teachers I know, but here’s the secret I’ve found for working with poor kids.
+These strategies work well for some teachers I know, but here’s the secret I’ve found for effective classroom management.
 You ready?
 It’s pretty simple.

 A kid doesn’t have his homework for the fourth time this week.
 “Hey, is something going on that’s making it hard for you to get your work done?
 This is really important, and I want to make sure you’re able to do what you need to do.”

 A kid throws a tantrum in class.
 “Wow, you’re really struggling with self-control.
 Can you tell me why?
 Are you hungry or tired?”

 Starting with compassion increases the odds that you’ll find out what’s really going on.